Komals-Code4All/SQLAlchemy/readme.md

 ## Misc Programs

-Some worked examples showing various hint sand tips
+Some worked examples showing various hints and tips

 The examples use